Menu

 Read More

-The FTC reached a proposed settlement with Bridge It, Inc. d/b/a Brigit, to resolve allegations that the personal finance app provider violated the FTC Act and the Restore Online Shoppers’ Confidence Act through deceptive acts and practices in its provision of cash advance services.
-The FTC’s complaint alleges that the company advertised $9.99-per-month subscriptions for…
+The FTC has reached a proposed settlement with Cleo AI, Inc., resolving allegations that the personal finance app violated the FTC Act and the Restore Online Shoppers’ Confidence Act through deceptive marketing and billing practices related to its cash advance services.
+According to the FTC’s complaint, Cleo allegedly misled users by advertising instant or same-day cash advances of…

 Read More